brysonsteck/resurrection/data/README.md

+The following applies to all files in this directory with the exception of `resurrection.png`, which is the image used for the plugin icon on the Spigot website.

 # Example Files

 These files are crucial to Resurrection as they contain important timing data and resources for the plugin.